paralus/website/docs/Usage/index.md

 slug: /usage/
 ---

-Learn how to use various features of Paralus:
+Below are the list of all the features of Paralus.
+Follow the links to learn more about the features of Paralus:

 - [Clusters](clusters)
 - [Groups](groups)